hbprosper/dihiggs/README.md

 ## Dependencies
-The notebooks, and `dihiggs` module, in this repository depend on one or more of several well-known well-engineered and free Python modules.
+The notebooks, and `dihiggs` module, in this repository depend on one or more well-known well-engineered and Python modules.

 | __modules__   | __description__     |
 | :---          | :---        |